mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 * Being able to cooperate with a larger number of people on a larger software project.
 This requires skills in software engineering, communication and some diligence.

-**Expected Results:**
-* Write pseudo-code for the above three methods and identify building blocks (e.g. DC-SVM needs kernel k-means).

-* Implement these in mlr (some exist, some do not).
-These must be shown to work by themselves on benchmark data sets.

-* Identify all hyperparameters of the three methods, what extra paramaters must be set aitionally to the number of ensembles.

-* Implementation of all three methods as separate learners in mlr (in the order above).

-* Reproduce the key experimental part in the corresponding papers, i.e. show that the implemented solver exhibits a similar accuracy.
-Do this also step-by-step, i.e. algorithm by algorithm.

-* If time permits: As implementations in R are often slower than in languages like C/C++, try to speed things up by exporting parts of the code to C++.
-Ideally the implementation should nearly as fast as stated in the corresponding papers.

 **Test:**

 * Read and understand the cited papers on a practical level.
 This means that the student can explain how the algorithms work (Deeper understanding of the theory is helpful, but not necessary for the implementation).
-This should be shown by a pseudo-code version of the algorithms.
+All hyperparameters (as the number of ensemble members) must be identified.
+This should be shown by a detailed pseudo-code version of all algorithms.

+* Implementation of the pseudo-code in R within the mlr framework as learners.
+The student must know how learners are implemented in mlr.

 * The implemented learners can be applied to a binary classification data set like australian (see LibSVM data set page http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html).

 * The implementations are faster than a single SVM on a larger data set like covertype, when the number of ensemble members becomes large enough (if the paper says so).

 * If possible, the results from the corresponding papers can be reproduced.

 **Mentors:**